yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/INSTRUCTIONS.md

    - % of items with evidence
 2. Calculates faithfulness:
    - % of items paper-backed
-3. Analyzes gaps:
-   - Total gaps, by severity
-4. Optionally compares to baseline/gold standard:
+3. Optionally compares to baseline/gold standard:
    - **Auto-detection:** If a baseline `.compmodel` file exists in `data/baseline_models/` with a name matching the paper (e.g., `ebola_salem_smith.compmodel` for `EbolaSensitivity.pdf`), it's automatically used
    - Converts baseline `.compmodel` to gold standard format
    - Calculates precision/recall/F1 for **compartments**, **parameters**, and **flows**